 One Jupiter day is about 10 Earth hours long.
 You have to say "about" because different parts of Jupiter rotate about its axis at different speeds.
 This is caused by the fact that Jupiter is mostly gases that are in constant motion and sometimes going in opposite directions.
 Some efforts have been made to try and measure the rotation speed of the inner rocky core of Jupiter, but that has proved to be quite difficult to accomplish due to the magnetic fields that surround Jupiter and the very active radio energy that is generated by the atmosphere of Jupiter, which interferes with measuring techniques like radar that has been used to measure the surface of Venus and Mars.

+Jupiter’s moons

+Jupiter has 63 known moons.
+Io is the closest one.

 Who is it named after

 Jupiter is named after the chief of the Roman gods, also called Zeus in ancient Greece.
-It was so named because of the planet's enormous size, which dominates all the others.
+It was so named because of the planet's enormous size.d

 Jupiter Facts